bduffany/xpm/README.md

   with something malicious.
 If you believe that might happen, you could clone this repo and host your own version of XPM.

-- Other attack surfaces are not really under the control of xpm itself.

-- Please file an issue if you find a security vulnerability!
+- Other attack surfaces may exist; please file an issue if you think of one!